ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 These circumstances keep us busy not only in integrating periodically new services but also in maintaining the existing integrations.

 If companies expand abroad, as it is the case at ePages, it might be required to include additional services, to being attractive for the merchants in that specific country.
-We integrated USPS and FedEx, since it would not make any sense to enter the US market without an integration of the most important US shipping agents.
+We integrated e.g. USPS and FedEx, since it would not make any sense to enter the US market without an integration of these common US shipping agents.

 # Third-party libraries vs Third-party web services

 Today's software is mostly based on third-party components, as there are already proven solutions in place that can be easily reused.
 Furthermore, these project are supported by great communities that continuously develop the software and often are absolute experts in this respective field.

-However, with regards to third-party components we have to distinguish between third-party library and third-party web service.
+However, with regards to third-party components we have to distinguish between third-party libraries and third-party web services.
 Third-party libraries are integrated directly into the code base and remain unchanged until consciously a new library version will be included.

 Working with third-party web services is more complex.
-Even if a third-party web service, other than a third-party library, is not directly expands the code base, one must never forget:
+Even if a third-party web service, other than a third-party library, does not directly expand the code base, one must never forget:
-By integrating a third-party service, this service will be part of the own software.
+By integrating a third-party service, this service will be part of your software.
 The software will be expanded by functionality that is dependent on the availability of the third-party web service and acts as expected.
 This fact puts special demands on the developers.

 # The challenge

-Mostly one knows only the endpoint of the third-party API and only a more or less useful documentation is available.
+Mostly one knows only the endpoint of the third-party web service and only a more or less useful documentation is available.
-The problem is, that not only the web service itself, but also both, the endpoint and the documentation, can change every time.
+The problem is, that not only the API itself, but also both, the endpoint and the documentation, can change every time.
 You will only notice the change, if something does not work anymore.
 Sometimes an SDK exists for the API that should facilitate working with it.
 But sometimes the SDK does not support the latest API version or the required programming language is not available.